The environmental impact, carbon emissions and sustainability of computing in the ATLAS experiment: Improving awareness

 \section{Improving awareness}

 One of the most important ways to reduce waste in the environmental impact of ATLAS computing is to improve the awareness of environmental issues, and to make members conscious of the positive impacts their decisions and actions can have.
 Workloads on the grid are classified as either ``production'' jobs, which include data processing and Monte Carlo simulation dataset production, are run by experienced production teams, and usually follow well-validated patterns, and ``user'' jobs, which are submitted by any users in the collaboration and may contain almost any code.
+User jobs typically comprise 10\% of ATLAS computing HS23 and 30\% of jobs; the jobs are much shorter on average than production jobs.
 Problematic user workloads are a significant source of waste, and the efforts towards education are meant to serve as a reminder of the consequences of choices made --- not to shame users, but to remind them that their decisions are important.

 To that end, PanDA~\cite{PanDA}, the workflow management used by ATLAS, has been equipped to provide estimates of the carbon footprint of all ATLAS jobs.
 The system draws power grid carbon intensity in kgCO$_2$eq/kWh for each site from Electricity Maps~\cite{ElectricityMaps}, and sites can provide an estimate of the number of Watts per core of compute at their site.
 This estimate is a stand-in for the entire power draw of a job: the compute itself, as well as the associated share of cooling, storage, networking, and any other relevant hardware.
 A default value of 10~W per core was assigned, based on Ref.~\cite{GreenAlgorithms}.